casadomusdev/ms-365-mcp-server/USER_IMPERSONATE.md

 ### Mailbox Discovery

-Once a user is identified for impersonation, the server automatically discovers which mailboxes they can access using a sophisticated 4-strategy approach:
+Once a user is identified for impersonation, the server automatically discovers which mailboxes they can access using **calendar delegation detection**:

-**Strategy 1: Calendar Permissions**
+**Detection Strategy:**
+- Queries all shared mailboxes in the tenant (unlicensed, enabled accounts)
-- Checks `/calendar/calendarPermissions` endpoint
+- For each shared mailbox, checks `/calendar/calendarPermissions` endpoint
+- Includes mailboxes where the user has calendar delegation permissions

+**Important Limitations:**
+- ⚠️ Only detects mailboxes where the user has **calendar delegation**
-- Detects users with calendar delegate access
+- ❌ Does NOT detect: SendAs-only permissions, Full Access without calendar access

-**Strategy 2: Shared Mailbox Detection**
-- Identifies mailboxes with "shared" in name/email
-- Verifies no assigned licenses (typical for shared mailboxes)

-**Strategy 3: SendAs Permissions**
-- Checks `/sendAs` endpoint
-- Detects users with mail delegation (SendAs/SendOnBehalf)

-**Strategy 4: Mailbox Access Verification**
+- ℹ️ Exchange mailbox delegation permissions (SendAs, Full Access) cannot be reliably queried via Microsoft Graph API
+- ℹ️ For full delegation detection, Exchange PowerShell or EWS is required (not available in this implementation)

+**Why Calendar Delegation?**
+- Calendar delegation is the ONLY reliable indicator available via Graph API
-- Tests actual mailbox access by querying inbox
+- Users with full mailbox access typically also have calendar delegation
-- Confirms Full Access permissions
+- More efficient than checking all tenant users

 ### Caching Architecture